Saturn Outlook: Yearly American sales

+Trim levels

+The Outlook came in two different trim levels, the base model XE, and the top-of-the-line trim XR.
+The XE came with a single exhaust, which makes 270 hp at 6600 rpm and 248 lb-ft of torque at 3200 rpm, while the XR came with a dual exhaust, which makes 275 hp at 6600 rpm and 251 lb-ft of torque at 3200 rpm, these models would both receive a minor power boost with the 2009 model year that came with the LLT engine.
+Both models came standard with front-wheel-drive, while the all-wheel-drive models were sold as an optional extra.

 Seating configuration

 The Outlook can seat eight in a three-row setting.
 The front row consists of two bucket seats, and the second row is available as either a 60/40 split-folding three-passenger bench seat or two individual "captain chairs."
 The third row is a 60/40 split-folding three-passenger bench seat.

 In the press release accompanying the Outlook's launch, GM emphasized the "industry first" SmartSlide second row.
 In case of both bench seat or captain chairs, the seat cushion flips forward while the seat is being slid forward, which allows for "compression" of the space used by the seat in the foremost position.
 If the third seat is folded, this allows for expansion of the cargo area.
 The system also allows for fore-aft adjustment of the middle seat to change the spacing between the second and third-row seats for more legroom.